Free startup ideas.Browse

 Paul Graham's framework, applied

 The single most-cited essay on this topic is Paul Graham's How to Get Startup Ideas, published in 2012.
-The core line is short.
-Live in the future, then build what's missing.
-It sounds glib until you sit with what it actually requires of you.
+The core line is short: live in the future, then build what's missing.
+It sounds glib until you sit with what it actually requires.

 The friction-log method